Hans Ferdinand Massmann: Biography

 Massmann was born in Berlin, Margraviate of Brandenburg, where he also studied.
-He served in the War of Liberation, was a member of the Jena Burschenschaft, and was present at the Wartburg festival of 1817, where he participated in the book burning.
-In Berlin, he had been a friend and a pupil of Jahn.
+He served in the War of Liberation, was a member of the Burschenschaft at the University of Jena, and was present at the Wartburg festival of 1817, where he participated in the book burning.
+In Berlin, he had been a friend and a pupil of Friedrich Ludwig Jahn.
 His radical ideas and "demagogue" sympathies brought him into difficulties with the authorities.

-In 1826, he became the teacher in charge of gymnastics at the Royal Gymnastic Institute of Munich.
+In 1826, he became the teacher in charge of gymnastics at the Royal Gymnastic Institute in Munich.
 Initially his duties included military cadets.
 Later his duties were extended to a public outdoor exercise facility (Turnanstalt) which was to serve all the schools in the city.
-Later he was also chosen professor of Old German Literature at the university.
+Later he was also chosen professor of Old German Literature at the Ludwig-Maximilians-Universität München.

 In 1841, he went to Berlin to confer with Minister Eichhorn regarding the revival of physical training in Prussia.
 Eichhorn later spoke with Adolf Spiess, a citizen of Hesse who had been directing such programs in Burgdorf, Switzerland.
 In 1842, Massmann was chosen to implement the plans developed, a position which he resigned in 1851.
-During this time, he accepted the chair of Germanic philology at the city university.
+During this time, he accepted the chair of Germanic philology at the Friedrich Wilhelm University of Berlin.

 He died in Muskau in Lusatia.